andypotts/node-chat-app/README.md

 # Node chat app
-Realtime chat app demo using Node.js and Sockets.io.
+A basic realtime chat app demo using Node.js and Sockets.io.

 # Installation
 - Run $ npm install - to install the packages